UM-Driverless/Deteccion_conos/README.md

     ```bash
     python3 main.py
     ```
+- Now pytorch should use the same CUDA version as the ZED camera.
+Check this: https://www.stereolabs.com/docs/pytorch/
 - To make sure you are using the GPU (Get IS CUDA AVAILABLE? : True)
     - Check the GPU driver.
 X.Org -> nvidia-driver-515.
 In Software and Updates.
     - If errors: